go-0100-it/frontend-nanodegree-arcade-game/README.md

 To run the frontend-nanodegree-arcade-game;
 * download the zip file to your machine

   ![Zip file download image](images/Index_file_open.png)

 * open the index.html file

   ![Index.html file open image](images/Index_file_open.png)

-* the game will load with a prompt, press enter to start.
+* the game will load with a prompt, press enter to start

   ![Game start prompt image](images/Index_file_open.png)